tatemazer/AcaiaArduinoBLE/README.md

 ## Printed Circuit Board
 ![shotStopperV3 screenshot](https://github.com/user-attachments/assets/a09fe8fb-3705-44c0-88a2-07c61d67b8f6)

 The included "shotStopper" example code uses the ShotStopper PCB to make it simple to control your espresso machine using the scale.
-Files are hosted on [altium 365](https://365.altium.com/files/A15F83F1-2418-4843-B2E7-787275773560).

 A kit can also be ordered by visiting [tatemazer.com](https://tatemazer.com/store)